MIDI: Timestamping

-One solution to MIDI timing problems is to mark MIDI events with the times they are to be played, and store them in a buffer in the MIDI interface ahead of time.
-Sending data beforehand reduces the likelihood that a busy passage can send a large amount of information that overwhelms the transmission link.
-Once stored in the interface, the information is no longer subject to timing issues associated with USB jitter and computer operating system interrupts, and can be transmitted with a high degree of accuracy.
+One solution to MIDI timing problems is to mark MIDI events with the times they are to be played, transmit them beforehand, and store them in a buffer in the receiving device.
+Sending data beforehand reduces the likelihood that a busy passage overwhelms the transmission link.
+Once stored in the receiver, the information is no longer subject to timing issues associated with MIDI or USB interfaces and can be played with a high degree of accuracy.
 MIDI timestamping only works when both hardware and software support it.
 MOTU's MTS, eMagic's AMT, and Steinberg's Midex 8 had implementations that were incompatible with each other, and required users to own software and hardware manufactured by the same company to work.
 Timestamping is built into FireWire MIDI interfaces, Mac OS X Core Audio, and Linux ALSA Sequencer.

 Sample dump standard

 An unforeseen capability of SysEx messages was their use for transporting audio samples between instruments.
 This led to the development of the sample dump standard (SDS), which established a new SysEx format for sample transmission.
-The SDS was later augmented with a pair of commands that allow the transmission of information about sample loop points, without requiring that the entire sample be transmitted.
+SDS was later augmented with a pair of commands that allow the transmission of information about sample loop points, without requiring that the entire sample be transmitted.

-Downloadable sounds
+Downloadable Sounds

 The Downloadable Sounds (DLS) specification, ratified in 1997, allows mobile devices and computer sound cards to expand their wave tables with downloadable sound sets.
-The DLS Level 2 Specification followed in 2006, and defined a standardized synthesizer architecture.
+The DLS Level 2 specification followed in 2006, and defined a standardized synthesizer architecture.
 The Mobile DLS standard calls for DLS banks to be combined with SP-MIDI, as self-contained Mobile XMF files.

 MIDI Polyphonic Expression

 MIDI Polyphonic Expression (MPE) is a method of using MIDI that enables pitch bend, and other dimensions of expressive control, to be adjusted continuously for individual notes.
-MPE works by assigning each note to its own MIDI channel so that particular messages can be applied to each note individually.
+MPE works by assigning each note to its own MIDI channel so that controller messages can be applied to each note individually.
 The specifications were released in November 2017 by AMEI and in January 2018 by the MMA.
 Instruments like the Continuum Fingerboard, LinnStrument, ROLI Seaboard, Sensel Morph, and Eigenharp let users control pitch, timbre, and other nuances for individual notes within chords.

 Alternative hardware transports

-In addition to the original 31.25 kbit/s current-loop transported on 5-pin DIN, other connectors have been used for the same electrical data, and transmission of MIDI streams in different forms over USB, IEEE 1394 a.k.a.
-FireWire, and Ethernet is now common.
-Some samplers and hard drive recorders can also pass MIDI data between each other over SCSI.
+In addition to using a 31.25 kbit/s current-loop over a DIN connector, the same data can be transmitted over different hardware transports such as USB, FireWire, and Ethernet.